Featured Post

 Nanye-hi/Nancy Ward, Cherokee Beloved Woman

 Nanye-hi then took Lydia back to her home, where she stayed until it was safe to let her return to her family again.
 Lydia had been wounded, and Nancy nursed her back to health.
 In return, Lydia shared some of her domestic skills.
 She taught Nancy how to use the milk from cows to make things like butter, cheese, and cream.
 She also taught her the art of loom weaving.
 They became friends, and Nancy began to teach her people these new skills as well.
 Long after the battle was over, these teachings would have significant effects on the Cherokee, both good and bad (Ref 4).
 On the one hand, with game and land becoming more scarce, it made them less reliant in the White settlers for provisions like food and textiles.
-On the other, the labor of cattle herding made them appreciate the White's desire for slave labor.
+On the other, the hard labor of cattle herding made them appreciate the White's desire for slave labor.
 Nancy Ward would later become the first Cherokee to own Black slaves.

 In the years following this near tragedy, the Bean family played important roles in the Revolutionary war.
 The family was known for their superior gun making abilities (Ref 5) and served as riflemen in the Watauga militia.
 William Bean Jr.'s oldest son, William III (b.
 1745), was a Capt. during the Battle of Kings Mountain (see Note 7), with his brothers George, John, and Edmund serving under his command.
 His other brothers, Robert and Jesse (our direct ancestor, b.
 1756), were Captains in their own right.
-For their service, they were granted large tracts of future Tennessee land.
+For their service, they were soon granted large tracts of future Tennessee land.

 Battle of kings Mountain - The Wataugans